fiji low season

 4. You’ll Cope Better With the Heat

 On the subject of weather, while the low season in Fiji is usually much warmer and humid, there are plenty of ways you’ll be able to cope better with the heat during summer in Fiji.
 First, jumping in the pool or the ocean feels all the more refreshing.
-Second, almost all resort accommodation will have air conditioning.
+Second, almost all resort accommodations have air conditioning, ceiling fans or an airy design.
 Third, those quick downpours in summer are a great way to cool down too!
 In fact, experiencing that “hot rain” is something you have to experience at least once in your life!

 5. You’ll Avoid the Crowds